-The Internal Medicine Department at East Carolina University has a perpetual dedication to excellence in clinical experience, patient care combined with teaching, a higher level of education through fellowships, and an impressive faculty and staff.
-We strive to provide a superb foundation for future doctors and academic leaders.
-Our leaders agree that setting the right environment that fosters dynamic learning and patient care will lead us to this destiny in a will
+The Internal Medicine Department at East Carolina University has a perpetual dedication to excellence in clinical experience, patient care, and teaching.
+We also boast of an impressive faculty and staff.
+We strive to provide a superb foundation for our future doctors and academic leaders.
+Healthcare is constantly fluctuating, and internists care for patients in a variety of settings, with a wide-range of medical conditions and preventive medicine needs.
+Our mission is to provide our residents with the skills necessary to thrive in a ever-changing medical environment.
+The department agrees that establishing a program that fosters dynamic learning and quality patient care will lead us toward these ultimate goals.